 A gallery wall highlighting several smaller pieces is a flattering addition to small apartments and rooms.
 While it may seem counterintuitive, hanging multiple wall art enhances the depth and visual interest of your space and adds an adequately styled feel without eliminating the actual floor space.

-When putting together a gallery, I recommend limiting it to the one wall to prevent the space from becoming too busy, which in turn makes the entire room feel smaller.
-For example, despite having just a five-foot-wide wall to work with, the four 11×14 gallery-wrapped canvases grouped together create a nicely sized display that fills the corner without cluttering it.
+When putting together a gallery, I recommend limiting it to one wall to prevent the space from becoming too busy, which in turn makes the entire room feel smaller.
+For example, despite having a relatively narrow wall space to work with, both of these three framed prints grouped together create a nice-sized display that fills the corner without cluttering it.

 2. Fill the space.